Quantum-Accelerators/quacc/docs/user/database.md

 # Using a Database

 Oftentimes, it is beneficial to store the results in a database for easy querying (like the example below).
-This is quite simple to do in quacc regardless of the workflow manager you are using.
+This is quite simple to do in quacc regardless of the workflow manager you are using by taking advantage of the numerous data store options in [maggma](https://github.com/materialsproject/maggma).
+Two common examples are shown here.

 ![Mongo example](../images/user/schema.gif)